dnvt/dnvt-folio/src/routes/writings/Grid/On-the-8px-grid.md

 [Github FontWrapper component to simplify for the article ↗️](https://github.com/dnvt/Dnvt-Folio/blob/c21a4d484a703532a6f19ebb939e57dd11b7de04/src/utils/fonts/elements/FontTagWrapper.tsx#L8)

 Some more in-depth details about bounding-box compensation can be read [here](https://uxdesign.cc/baseline-grids-design-systems-ae23b5af8cec).

-It's using a precise 5 steps method:
+The author is using a precise 5 steps method:

 1. Absolute Grid Setup;
 2. Height Rule;